 Courses follow the BCIT model, which balances theory and practice.
 Class time is divided between mini lectures and student exercises.
 The mini lectures will provide you with the theoretical framework.
 The exercises that follow will provide you with the opportunity to apply the theory you have learned.
 The exercises emphasize writing and editing, but also cover a wide range of topics including profiling audiences, designing information schema, and using software applications.

-Out-of-class time is divided between required readings and assignments.
 As the courses are short and intensive, the reading assignments are often considerable.
 The assignments are designed to allow you to apply further the theory you have learned.

 Once you have completed all required course work you will participate in an industry-sponsored project under faculty supervision.
 This will allow you to apply your skills in a real-world setting, and provide you with a portfolio piece and industry contacts and references.